Agentur für Wirtschaft & Entwicklung Logo

 Know-how transfer of German Associations and Chambers

-German chambers and associations are important partners in German development cooperation.
+German chambers and associations, unions as well as the Sparkassen Finanzgruppe are important partners in German development cooperation.
 The focus is on advising other chambers and associations in the foreign partner countries.
 These are supported in order to better represent the local economy in the long-term and to strengthen practice-oriented education and training.

 An institutional partnership between the business community in Germany and in developing or emerging countries is always a strategic decision: it should be long-term and cooperative in order to transfer knowledge and improve the framework conditions in the partner countries.
 The Agency for Business and Economic Development supports German chambers and associations in developing ideas for future projects.
-The practical implementation of the projects takes place within the framework of various programmes through the non-profit development organisation sequa gGmbH.
+The practical implementation of the projects takes place within the framework of various programmes through the non-profit development organisation sequa gGmbH and German Sparkassenstiftung for International Cooperation.

 Through the transfer of knowledge, the chambers and associations in the partner countries can better fulfill their role as representatives of the local business community and thus in turn provide more needs-based support to local companies.
 The internationally active member companies of the German chambers and associations also benefit from the institutional cooperation in the medium and long term: in the partner countries, structures are established, processes optimised, services developed - in short, the framework conditions for projects and investments are also improved.